 If you're struggling with ADHD and have a family history of ADHD, or are planning to become pregnant, it's a really good idea to start by testing yourself for the two common MTHFR mutations.
-And we can run this test at our clinic, so definitely check us out if you'd like us to help you with that.
+And we can run this test at Oswald Digestive Clinic, so definitely check us out if you'd like us to help you with that.

 Now, on the other hand, if you have the MTHFR mutation and are showing a need for intervention, like having high homocysteine levels and or low micronutrient levels.